justindujardin/mathy/libraries/website/docs/envs/poly_simplify.md

 ### No Complex Terms

-Terms are considered complex when there's a more concise way they could be expressed.
+Complex terms are those that can be restated more simply.

 Examples